VIPRE-Automotive/automotive-vehicle-listing/README.md

 # Introduction
 This is a comprehensive Automotive Vehicle Catalog/Listing application.
 The front-end relies strictly on Bulma styling, with a Node.js/Express backend.
-It is designed to be lightly focused on automotive vehicle listing, and could be easily reconfigured to focus on a different type of product or service.
+It is designed to be lightly focused on automotive vehicle listing, and could be easily reconfigured to focus on a different type of product.

+# Core Features
+- Inventory listing
+- Vehicle Search filter design
+- Live vehicle search box
+- Inventory item page
+  - Related item recommendations
+  - Preview images
+  - "Share with a friend" QR code
+  - Key feature highlighting
+- Call-To-Action email form
+- ...
+Etc

 # Setup
 ## Basics